Thomas Overton: Personal life

+His son William S. Overton died of typhus at age 15 in 1822 while enrolled at the United States Military Academy.
+Another son, James G. Overton, may have been involved with the 1826 Christmas cadet riot at the academy, and died by 1828.

-The Duel
+Duel

 On May 20, 1806, tensions escalated between Andrew Jackson and Charles Dickinson.
 On May twenty, Mr. Dickinson was in Nashville.
 On the twenty-first he handed a ‘card’ to Editor Eastin of the Review...
-On the twenty-second General Thomas Overton, a militia brigadier and a brother of Jackson’s intimate, John Overton, took the word to Clover Bottom.
+On the twenty-second General Thomas Overton, a militia brigadier and a brother of Jackson's intimate, John Overton, took the word to Clover Bottom.
 Jackson made him read the article and bring back the gist of it” [i]After reading the article himself, Jackson learned that it called him “a worthless scoundrel, a poltroon and a coward,” prompting him to issue a challenge.
 Dickinson replied promptly: